lauang/InShare/ASSIGNMENT-3.md

 ### Planning

+There is very little logging in the inshare system.
+Logging is important to detect threats, trace them and respond to them.

 **Identfying the issues**

 Currently in Inshare the only logging is in `Note.java` and `SQLiteConfig.java`.
 The loggers in the two classes log the events; 'enabling foreign key support', 'load note' and 'load roles'.
 It is not wrong to log these events, but they are not critical and should not be in focus when there is else where no logging.

 **What should be logged (based on slides)**
-For extra context I have included some scenarios which will not be logged in the Inshare system, I denote these with (?).
-These scenarios are just examples of what could be logged to satisfy requirements from the slides, they are not important wrt. the inshare system and can be overlooked.
+For extra context I have included some scenarios which I will not be logging in the Inshare system, I denote these with (?).
+These scenarios are just examples of what could be logged to satisfy requirements from the slides, however, they are not critical wrt. the inshare system and will be overlooked.

 - Authentication events
   - Successful Logins: Log successful login events with the.